hgaddipati1118/IndianCricketLeague/README.md

 - [Player Ratings](#Player-Ratings)
 - [Player Stats](#Player-Stats)

 On the right side of the screen lies various tables.
 The first table lists the standings of the current season with it being ordered by points and then NRR.
 Under the standings in order are the MVP leaderboard, Orange Cap leaderboard, Purple Cap leaderboard, most sixes leaderboard, and most wickets.
 For any of these tables if you would like to see info about the team or player you can click on them and you should be redirected to either the specified [team page](#Team-Roster) or [player page](#Player-Info).
 Then in the middle of the screen lies the actual schedule of games.
 Teams are listed with home on top and away on bottom.
 To play a game you can click the play game button to go to the game page, otherwise if you would like to skip to a certain match you can scroll down and click the sim to match button under the specified match.
 When you click the button the game may stop simulating if your team has a game and there is an injury in your lineup.
 You can also view scorecards of old matches by clicking the scorecard button.
+Then once all the games in a season are done you can click the big blue button to take you to the (Resignings page)(#Resigning).

 ## Playing a Game
 ![Picture Showing Game Screen](https://imgur.com/viiiug0.jpg)